jhsu79/lesson-summary-generator/README.md

 1. Explore integration of [Grammarly API](https://developer.grammarly.com/) when writing concepts or editing notes

 #### Quality of Life Improvements
-1. Update the student form view to only allow for the current user to be selected.
+1. Update the student form view only to allow the logged-in user to be selected.
 2. Update the student detail view to include concepts covered from previous lessons.
 3. Update the student model to include more details about the student.
 4. Update the student detail view to offer pagination.